18F/18f.gsa.gov/_posts/2017-01-11-the-best-way-to-build-big-is-to-start-small.md

 easy to get abstract in thinking about services, but the division of a monolith into parts should be driven by product and design.
-Dividing different applications by collections of user flows is safer than dividing via abstract program concepts.
+Dividing different applications by collections of user flows is safer than dividing via abstract programming concepts.

 Here are a few examples of things that might trigger extracting a new application or microservice from a monolith: